 Long shelf life due to oxidation stability

-Higher flash point improves safety
+Higher flash point enhances safety

 Non-toxic, non-corrosive

-Compatible with existing diesel infrastructure
+Compatible with existing diesel storage infrastructure